codeccoop/posts-bridge/posts-bridge/readme.txt

 Rename and mutate your backend API responses to match the WordPress post model (e.g., `post_title`, `post_content`, `post_name`, etc.) and taxonomies.

 **Remote fields**
-Dynamically load backend data on render time and replace the post HTML with remote data.
+Dynamically load backend data on render time and substitute replacement marks in the post HTML with remote data.

 **REST API endpoints**
 Forms Bridge registers custom REST API endpoints for each bridge to easily connect to WordPress from your backend over HTTP requests.